-- Inspect that the windshield is clean with no obstructions except for an inspection sticker.
-There can be no damage, such as cracks or flaws to the glass. - Inspect that mirrors are clean and adjusted properly from the inside, when present. - If equipped, inspect that rear and side view monitoring devices or cameras are clean and in working condition.
+- Inspect that the windshield must be clean with no obstructions except for an inspection sticker.
+There can be no damage, such as cracks or flaws to the glass. - Inspect that mirrors must be clean and adjusted properly from the inside, when present. - If equipped, inspect that rear and side view monitoring devices or cameras are clean and in working condition.
 Devices should be viewable from the inside and the video display must be operable and adjusted for viewing.